jabbar9141/laravel-assessment/README.md

 In case a special price is assigned for that client he / she will see a special price.

-You need to code a module where the admin can set up a special price for multiple products for each client.
+You need to code a module where the admin can set up a special price for Multiple products via one form for EACH client.

 Flow will be list of client -> set prices -> that will open list of products and prices can be set there.

 Since it is a Laravel based assignment please also write migrations.

-You can use a starter kit if you wish to.
+You can use a starter kit if you wish to or keep the open for public user.

 What we need to see is
 --------------------------